How To Choose New Flooring Like A Pro!

-Some salespeople over-measure intentionally while other salespeople over-measure because they are not well-trained at the art of carpet measuring.
+"Some salespeople over-measure intentionally while other salespeople over-measure because they are inexperienced at the art of carpet measuring."

 Not quite sure if the salesperson's measurements are accurate?
 It is always wise to get at least three estimates from local carpet stores.
 Then you can compare prices and measurements side by side and make wise and informed choices.
 Learn How to Measure for Carpet Yourself!

-Carpet Measuring Scams
+Carpet Measuring Scams?

 Shocked By High Carpet Prices?

 Revise Your Carpet Budget!
 Carpet is more expensive then most homeowners realize.
-When you finally add up all the costs for materials and labor it can easily give you a severe case of sticker shock, but don't settle for a lower grade of carpet then your level of foot traffic requires.
-Take my free Carpet Foot-Traffic Test to see where you stand.
+When you finally add up all the costs for materials and labor it can easily give you a severe case of sticker shock.
+It would be smarter to do your project in two or more stages than to settle for a less expensive and less durable carpet.

 If you want carpet that will last a long long time, you need to select a carpet made from the most durable materials!
 You need to understand what makes one carpet more durable than another.
 Learning about Carpet Specifications is the key to your success!